vals/ratatosk.ext.scilife/doc/source/doc/installation.rst

 Installation
 ------------

-To install the development version of `ratatosk.ext.scilife`, do
+To install the development version of :mod:`ratatosk.ext.scilife`, do

 .. code-block:: text